twosixlabs/csl-gan/README.md

 # Cooperative Secure Learning through Generative Adversarial Networks using Differential Privacy

+## Introduction

+This repository allows for training GANs on the MNIST and CelebA datasets with gradient clipping and immediate sensitivity using a fork of the Opacus library (see requirements.txt).

 ## Notes for Use

 Default options are provided for each dataset (CelebA with deep convolutional ResNet GAN, MNIST with vanilla GAN) and can be found at the top of options.py